Kilian/mailto-clipboard/README.md

   MailtoClipboard();
 </script>
 ```

 ### re-applying when the page content changed

 To re-apply when the page content has changed, call `MailtoClipboard()` again.
 Any options you pass will be updated, the
 rest of the options will be preserved from the previous invocation.

+### removing MailtoClipboard

+To remove the MailtoClipboard functionality, call `MailtoClipboard.destroy()`.
+This will revert any original titles, remove the event listeners and the tooltip.

 ## Configuration